Calcium silicate: Structure

 Unit cell of Ca2SiO4.
 Color code: red (O), blue (Ca), gold (Si).

-As verified by X-ray crystallography, calcium silicate is a dense solid consisting of tetrahedral orthosilicate (SiO_{4}^{4-}) units linked to Ca^{2+} via Si-O-Ca bridges.
+As verified by X-ray crystallography, calcium silicate is a dense solid consisting of tetrahedral orthosilicate (SiO4(4-)) units linked to Ca(2+) via Si\sO\sCa bridges.
 There are two calcium sites.
 One is seven coordinate and the other is eight coordinate.

 Use

 As a component of cement

 Calcium silicates are the major ingredients in Portland cements.